engagetitus/flutter/Phase 6_Networking,Apis & More Packages/projects/sokogarden.md

 # Project 1 - SOKO Garden

 ## Background

-soko Garden is an Ecommerce system.
+  Soko Garden is an Ecommerce system.
 Done by Flask.
-Basically allows users to login and order products.
+  Basically allows users to login and order products
----

   vendors post products.
   To reinforce your learn on Http requests and Asynchronous programming; we will be building a mobile client for the same.

 ## step 1 : create Flutter project

 ```sh
 flutter create sokogarden
 ```

 ## Step 2 : Layout Project

 ```sh
 \lib
 \lib\api\product.dart